Home/Blog/Lifestyle/Food & Nutrition/20 Immune-Supporting Foods for Your Immune System

 15. Spinach

-Green tea is rich in epigallocatechin gallate (EGCG), a powerful antioxidant that enhances immune function.
-It also contains L-theanine, which may improve T-cell activity.
+Green tea is notably rich in the polyphenol epigallocatechin gallate (EGCG), a powerful antioxidant that may help modulate immune responses.
+It also contains L-theanine, an amino acid that may improve the T-cell activity involved in germ-fighting.

 19. Papaya